 Under our incentive compensation program, the Compensation Committee establishes performance measures for our named executive officers at the beginning of each year.
-For 2013, the Compensation Committee used our overall revenue and net income as performance measures because the Compensation Committee believes these are key measures of our ability to deliver value to our shareholders for which our named executive officers have primary responsibility.
-The Compensation Committee structured the incentive compensation program so that our named executive officers would receive a bonus based on the percentage of growth in overall revenue and net income in 2013 over 2012, starting from "dollar one" of such growth.
+For 2014, the Compensation Committee used our overall revenue and net income as performance measures because the Compensation Committee believes these are key measures of our ability to deliver value to our shareholders for which our named executive officers have primary responsibility.
+The Compensation Committee weighted the two performance measures equally in determining bonus payouts.
+The Compensation Committee structured the incentive compensation program so that our named executive officers would receive a bonus based on the percentage of growth in overall revenue and net income in 2014 over 2013, starting from "dollar one" of such growth.
 Consistent with past years, the Compensation Committee structured the incentive compensation program for our named executive officers to require performance representing growth in revenue or net income for any payout to be received.

-The Compensation Committee structured the incentive compensation program to permit payouts to be earned for any growth in revenue and net income because it believed that providing an incentive to achieve growth in these measures would provide an effective incentive to the executive officers in 2013.
+The Compensation Committee structured the incentive compensation program to permit payouts to be earned for any growth in revenue and net income because it believed that providing an incentive to achieve growth in these measures would provide an effective incentive to the executive officers in 2014.
 The Compensation Committee determined that the bonuses under the incentive compensation program would be equal to the following (subject to a maximum of 200% of base salary): the product of the executive officer's base salary (i) multiplied by the sum of the percentage year over year increase, if any, in overall net income (ii) multiplied by 2.5.

-In determining the potential bonus amounts for our named executive officers described above, the Compensation Committee considered the comparative company data and Buck Consultant's recommendations resulting from the 2011 compensation review, and concluded that that payouts determined by these formulas were likely to produce results consistent with our past practice of setting annual target payouts at 50% of base salary, and would continue to provide competitive compensation consistent with our goals for annual incentive awards.
+In determining the potential bonus amounts for our named executive officers described above, the Compensation Committee considered the comparative company data and Buck Consultant's recommendations in connection with the 2011 compensation review, and concluded that that payouts determined by these formulas were likely to produce results consistent with our past practice of setting annual target payouts at 50% of base salary, and would continue to provide competitive compensation consistent with our goals for annual incentive awards.

-The following table shows amounts actually earned by our named executive officers for 2013, along with the percentages of their total compensation (as calculated for purposes of the Summary Compensation Table) that these amounts represent.
+The following table shows amounts actually earned by our named executive officers for 2014, along with the percentages of their total compensation (as calculated for purposes of the Summary Compensation Table) that these amounts represent.

-Name 2013 Actual Bonus Percentage of Total Compensation 2013 Actual Bonus Amount
+2014 Actual Bonus Percentage of 2014 Actual

+Name Total Compensation Bonus Amount

-Michael D. Hays 21% \$45,600
+Michael D. Hays 36% \$84,466

-Kevin R. Karas 21% \$83,700
+Kevin R. Karas 35% \$155,142

-Susan L. Henricks 21% \$111,700
+Susan L. Henricks 0% \$0